Department of Sport and Physical Education

 Master of Arts in Sport and Athletic Administration

 The program is designed as an interdisciplinary curriculum, grounded in the liberal arts, drawing on studies in educational and organizational theory.
-The program prepares candidates for administrative/management careers in the sport, and health industry environments.
-The emphasis of this program is on preparing candidates to administer programs in accordance with best professional practices.
-An integral part of the program is the field-based experiences (internships) in which the candidate acquires skills and experience under the supervision of an advisor and a field administrator.
+The program prepares candidates for administrative/management careers in the sport and health industry environments.
+The emphasis is on preparing candidates to administer programs in accordance with best professional practices.
+An integral part of the program is the field-based experiences (internships) in which candidates acquire skills and experience under the supervision of an advisor and a field administrator.

-The curriculum is designed as a 34 semester credit program with a 2-years average completion teim as a full time student.
-Students entering in the Fall semester can usually complete the program requirements provided they take six to nine credits per semester.
+The curriculum is designed as a 34 semester credit program with an average two year completion time for full time students.
+Students entering in the fall semester can usually complete the program requirements within the two years provided they take six to nine credits per semester.

-During the past few years, these institutions have hired our alumni, including The University of Oklahoma Athletics, Wasthing State University, Arizona State University, Illinois State University, Boise State University, Drake University, Ohio University, Texas State University, Lewis and Clark State College, Lake Forest College, Gonzaga University, Oregon School Activities Association (OSAA), Witworth University, Dixie State College of Utah, Spokane Community Colleges, Yakima Bears (Minor League Baseball), Spokane Indians (Minor League Baseball), Spkane Chiefs (Western Hockey League), LethBridge Hurricanes (Western Hockey League), Mizuno, Spokane Regional Sport Commission, Spokane Youth Sports Association (SYSA), Volleyball of the Rockies, The Dirty Dash, and so on.
+During the past few years, some institutions have hired our alumni, include The University of Oklahoma Athletics, Georgetown University, Washington State University, University of Arizona, Illinois State University, Boise State University, Drake University, Ohio University, Texas State University, Lewis and Clark State College, North Idaho College, Lake Forest College, Gonzaga University, Oregon School Activities Association (OSAA), Whitworth University, Dixie State College of Utah, Spokane Community Colleges, Washington Nationals (MLB), Hillsboro Hops (Minor League Baseball), Spokane Indians (Minor League Baseball), Spokane Chiefs (Western Hockey League), Lethbridge Hurricanes (Western Hockey League), Mizuno, Spokane Regional Sport Commission, Spokane Youth Sports Association (SYSA), Volleyball of the Rockies, The Dirty Dash, and more.

 Each applicant must submit the following materials to the School of Education Graduate Admissions Office:

-- 5) One official transcripts from each college or university attended (international applicants must submit foreign transcripts in the original language and an English copy).
-Final transcripts must bear a posted Bachelor’s degree.
+- One official transcript from each college or university attended (international applicants must submit foreign transcripts in the original language as well as a copy in English).
+Final transcripts must bear a posted bachelor’s degree.
 Only degrees and courses from a regionally accredited institution will be accepted.